The-MMORPG-Project/website/.github/CONTRIBUTING.md

 # Contributing Guide

 ## Setting up Visual Studio Code
-Visual Studio Code is by far one of the best text editors I've ever used, you will have no regrets when using it.
+I will recommend that you use Visual Studio Code as it is by far one of the best text editors for development that I've ever used, you will have no regrets when using it.

 ### Installing VSC
 1. Download and install [Visual Studio Code](https://code.visualstudio.com)